 • White or yellow spots or coating on the throat and tonsils.

-• Bright red throat or dark red spots on the roof of the mouth at the back near the throat.
+• A bright red throat or dark red spots on the roof of the mouth at the back near the throat.

 You may also have a headache and belly pain.
-Less common symptoms are a red skin rash, vomiting, not feeling hungry, and body aches.
+Less common symptoms are a reddish skin rash, vomiting, not feeling hungry, and body aches.

 What Happens